Foojay Podcast: The State of JavaFX Framework, Libraries, and Projects

 JMetro is an open source theme for JavaFX.
 A JavaFX theme inspired by Microsoft Fluent Design.
-It is being used on production ready applications, some notable examples include the famous NASA’s Deep Space Trajectory Explorer application, NASA’s TODV, etc. Besides changing the appearance of controls, it also changes their behavior, with the addition of new functionality (through the skins API).
+It is being used on production ready applications, some notable examples include the famous NASA’s Deep Space Trajectory Explorer application, NASA’s TODV, applications used by the USA’s White House, etc. Besides changing the appearance of controls, it also changes their behavior, with the addition of new functionality (through the skins API).
 All of this is done without the developer having to change anything in his code.
 This talk will focus on what is JMetro, how to use it and notable examples of applications using it.

 Interview for Almas Youtube channel

-Almas Baimagambetov is a Senior Lecturer in Game and Software Development at Brighton University and a big fan of open-source projects.
+Almas Baimagambetov is a programming Guru and Principal Lecturer at Brighton University also a big fan of open-source projects.

 In this video Almas catches up with Pedro to talk about his past and current projects involving Java and JavaFX.